5 More ServiceNow Tricks and Hidden Features

 For outbound REST messages, ServiceNow offers the Outbound HTTP Requests log, which lives under the “System Logs” application menu.
 Here you’ll find a list of all outgoing HTTP messages from the system, alongside the URL, response code, response body, and information about the ServiceNow source (Workflow, Scheduled Script, etc.) that initiated the HTTP request.
 Outbound HTTP logs are available for users with the web_service_admin role.

 3. Stealth modify data with setWorkflow() & autoSysFields()

-Making corrections to records in your database, especially in bulk, can be a problem if you have items such as Business Rules, Workflows, or Reports that are designed to take action when a record is updated.
+Making corrections to records in your database, especially in bulk, can be a problem.
+Especially if you have items such as Business Rules, Workflows, or Reports that trigger when a record is updated.
 To sidestep this limitation, ServiceNow introduced two useful GlideRecord functions: setWorkflow() and autoSysFields().

 setWorkflow() – Enables or disables the running of business rules, script engines, and audit.
 Pass in the Boolean “false” to disable objects that are designed to run after a record update.
 This function is available for Scoped applications.